todorovicj86/ResponsiveGridSystem/README.md

 The process is composed of several steps:

 * Step 1: Setting the `box-sizing` to `border-box`
-* Step 2: Creating the grid conatiner
+* Step 2: Creating the grid container
 * Step 3: Calculating the column width
 * Step 4: Creating the gutter (gap) position and size
 * Step 5: Creating the layouts